-Stones & Dreams, Shadows & Streams, a solo exhibition of dreamscape and landscape paintings by Hendersonville artist Cynthia Wilson, opens at Grovewood Gallery in Asheville on Saturday, May 18.
+Stones & Dreams, Shadows & Streams, a solo exhibition of dreamscape and landscape paintings by Hendersonville artist Cynthia Wilson, is now open at Grovewood Gallery in Asheville.

 Wilson says her dream paintings are her most personal and intuitive works to date.
 After attending the Haden Institute’s summer conference on dreams – an annual opportunity for spiritual seekers and dream workers to gather in Western North Carolina – she became quite interested in the study of dreams and what they represent.
 “Since I’m not always able to express myself verbally, painting the emotions and symbols of my dreams became a great expressive adventure for me,” says Wilson.